Which Of The Following Statements About Capital Structure Are Correct

 1. Market Conditions – Equity issuance spikes during bull markets; debt issuance rises when interest rates fall.

-2. Strategic Transactions – Mergers, acquisitions, and divestitures trigger large, often temporary, shifts in apply.
+2. Strategic Transactions – Mergers, acquisitions, and divestitures trigger large, often temporary, shifts in take advantage of.

 3. Regulatory Changes – New tax legislation or Basel III capital requirements can re‑balance the cost‑benefit analysis of debt versus equity.